Understand what error messages mean and view suggestions for resolving the error

 SmartSlice Server Error (400: Bad Request): 3mf cannot exceed 8 MB

-The size of the Cura 3mf file cannot exceed 8 MB.
+The size of the Cura or Stratos 3mf file cannot exceed 8 MB.
 In most cases, 3mf files are much smaller than 8 MB.
 If your 3mf is larger than 8 MB, it is most likely due to an extremely refined STL mesh.

 Generate an STL that uses a coarser mesh.
 There are a few methods to do this.
 Some CAD programs have an option that allows users to define the STL mesh refinement.
 Another method is to defeature the part and remove small features such as text and fillets prior to generating the STL.
 In general, small features increase the size of the STL mesh.